Murder of Stacy Payne: Trial and initial death sentence

-On July 16, 2001, Roy Lee Ward was charged with first-degree murder.
+On July 16, 2001, Roy Lee Ward was charged with murder.

-The following year, on October 14, 2002, Ward was put on trial for the rape and murder of Payne, and a Spencer County jury found him guilty of first-degree murder on October 18, 2002.
+The following year, on October 14, 2002, Ward was put on trial for the rape and murder of Payne, and a Spencer County jury convicted him of murder on October 18, 2002.
 Ward was sentenced to death on December 18, 2002, upon the jury's unanimous recommendation for capital punishment.
 Ward was also sentenced to two consecutive jail terms of 50 years for rape and criminal deviate conduct.

 First appeal and re-trial

 On June 30, 2004, the Indiana Supreme Court overturned Ward's death sentence and murder conviction, and remitted his case back to the trial courts for a re-trial, after the court ruled that the original proceedings should have been moved out of Spencer County due to community outrage.

 In November 2005, it was reported that the prosecution and defence could not decide on any other county to conduct a re-trial for Ward, who earlier offered to plead guilty on the condition that the death penalty was taken off the table, although no such deal was reached.
 A venue was decided in December 2005, and in December 2006, Vanderburgh Superior Court Judge Robert Pigman was appointed as the new trial judge after the original trial judge, Spencer County Circuit Judge Wayne Roell, recused him from the case.

 On May 18, 2007, a Clay County jury recommended the death penalty for Ward a second time, after re-convicting Ward of first-degree murder.
 Judge Pigman followed the jury's recommendation and formally sentenced Ward to death for the murder of Payne.